2021 Durand Cup: When does it start, teams involved & everything you need to know

 The 130th edition of the Durand Cup is set to be organised jointly by the Indian Army and the Government of West Bengal in Kolkata, in September.

-This will be the second consecutive time that the iconic football football will be held in Kolkata after the previous edition in 2019, after moving from its long time venue of Delhi.
+This will be the second consecutive time that the iconic football football will be held in Kolkata after the previous edition in 2019, after moving from its long time venue at Delhi.

 Goal tells you everything you need to know about the 2021 Durand Cup football tournament.